Saucony Ride ISO 2 review

 Inherent stability of the Ride ISO 2

-The Ride’s are meant to be a neutral running shoe.
-Saucony and a handful of reviewers have noted that the shoe provides a hint of stability for supination (insufficient inward roll of the foot).
+The Ride is a neutral running shoe.
+A handful of reviewers have noted that the shoe provides a hint of stability for supination (insufficient inward roll of the foot).

 Personally, I have not noticed any added stability in the shoe after 50 miles of running.
 Moderate overlays on the inside and outside of the midfoot provide a small amount of guidance.
 That combined with a broad outsole, for me, promotes a smooth natural gait that feels secure and planted every step of the way.